Muhammadc100/Taskify/README.md

 # Taskify

-A responsive and interactive Todo application built with React and Tailwind CSS.
+A responsive and interactive Todo application built with React+Vite and Tailwind CSS.

 Features:
 - Add, edit, update, and delete tasks